libsemigroups/libsemigroups/CONTRIBUTING.rst

 Some more conventions:

-* If a function does not check its arguments (including `*this` for member functions), then it must have the suffix `_no_checks`.
+* If a function does not check its arguments (including `*this` for member functions), then it must have the suffix `_no_checks` if there is any possibility that the function will fail.
 This indicates that anything may happen if the function is called on a non-valid object or for non-valid arguments.

   In the python bindings ``libsemigroups_pybind11`` it should not be possible to construct or modify an object so that it is invalid.
 For example, it